Composting

 Compostable materials are accepted year-round at the Steinbach Landfill (Located at 105 Hanover Road East).

-The RM of Hanover is pleased to offer seasonal Curbside Compost Collections in the following communities below.
+The RM of Hanover is pleased to offer seasonal Curbside Compost Collections to all Hanover communities.

 *Please do NOT leave bags beside the bins.
 Only items inside the bins will be collected*